Alexwcjung/2026-highschool/lessonplan.md

 By the end of the lesson, students will be able to:

-1. 🎧 Work with familiar pop songs by answering simple questions and practicing useful expressions from the lyrics.
+1. 🎧 Explore familiar pop songs by answering simple questions, practicing key expressions, and noticing useful grammar patterns from the lyrics.
 2. 📖 Read short, accessible passages and complete comprehension tasks such as quizzes, sentence ordering, and lie-finding.
 3. ✍️ Write short guided responses based on pop song and reading activities.
 4. 🎤 Build daily vocabulary and speaking confidence by listening to words, checking meanings, and saying selected words aloud through word cards and speaking activities.

 ---